mongodb/docs/source/includes/driver-example-query-find-method.rst

          document as the query filter parameter to the find method.
 The query filter parameter determines the select criteria:

+     - id: motor
+       content: |
+         To select all documents in the collection, pass an empty document as the query filter parameter to the find method.
+The query filter parameter determines the select criteria:

      - id: java-sync
        content: |
          To select all documents in the collection, pass an empty